 P547L4:

 An EHT beamformer that has initiated an EHT TB sounding sequence shall transmit a BFRP Trigger frame to solicit feedback and may send additional BFRP Trigger frame(s) in the same TXOP, with any STA being triggered only once within the TXOP.
 Figure 35-40 (An illustration of EHT TB sounding) shows an example with two BFRP Trigger frames.
 The EHT beamformer uses the additional BFRP Trigger frames to solicit EHT compressed beamforming/CQI reports from EHT beamformees not addressed in a previous BFRP Trigger frame.
-An EHT beamformer shall not transmit a BFRP Trigger frame that identifies a STA identified in the EHT NDP Announcement frame of an EHT TB sounding sequence unless it is in the same TXOP as the EHT TB sounding sequence.
+An EHT beamformer shall not transmit a BFRP Trigger frame that identifies a STA identified in the EHT NDP Announcement frame of an EHT TB sounding sequence unless it is in the same TXOP as the EHT TB sounding sequence. (#11671) In the EHT TB sounding sequence, the STAs identified in the NDP Announcement frame should be the same as the ones identified in the Trigger frame(s) in the same TXOP.